Choguel Kokalla Maïga

-Dr. Choguel Kokalla Maïga (born 1958) is a Malian politician and President of the Patriotic Movement for Renewal, a political party in Mali, and current Prime Minister of the Transition.
+Choguel Kokalla Maïga (born 1958) is a Malian politician, who served as the 18th prime minister of Mali from 2021 until his firing by Interim President Assimi Goïta in November 2024.
 He served in the government as Minister of Industry and Trade from 2002 to 2007 and later as Minister of the Digital Economy, Information and Communication from 2015 to 2016.

-On June 4, 2021, he was named Prime Minister of the Transition by coup leader & newly appointed President of Transition Assimi Goïta.
+On 4 June 2021, he was named interim prime minister by coup leader and newly appointed President of Transition and Interim President, Assimi Goïta.

 Life and career

-Born in Tabango, in the Gao Region, Maïga is a telecommunications engineer by profession, and is a close associate of Moussa Traoré.
+Born in Tabango, in the Gao Region of French Sudan, Maïga is a telecommunications engineer by profession, and is a close associate of Moussa Traoré.
 He was once a member of the National Youth Union of Mali.
 In February 1997 he became president of the Patriotic Movement for Renewal, a political party in Mali.
 In 2002 he stood for president, obtaining 2.73% of the votes in the first round before bowing out and supporting Amadou Toumani Touré.
 In the legislative election of the same year he aligned himself with Ibrahim Boubacar Keïta's Rally for Mali party and with the National Congress for Democratic Initiative, both part of the larger Hope 2002 coalition.
-Maïga was the Minister of Industry and Commerce in the government of Ahmed Mohamed ag Hamani, serving in that capacity from October 16, 2002, until April 28, 2004; he remained in that post under Ousmane Issoufi Maïga, serving from May 2, 2004, until September 27, 2007.
+Maïga was the Minister of Industry and Commerce in the government of Ahmed Mohamed ag Hamani, serving in that capacity from 16 October 2002, until 28 April 2004; he remained in that post under Ousmane Issoufi Maïga, serving from 2 May 2004 until 27 September 2007.

 In December 2005, Maïga was the Malian representative at the Hong Kong WTO Doha Round trade negotiations.
 With cotton and food subsidies in the developed world dramatically affecting the Malian economy, Maïga was quoted saying "[The US and EU] are like elephants fighting.
 We are like the grass under their feet."